Chart Color Schemes

 Infrastructure

 Changes to local infrastructure significantly impact an area's performance.
 AreaSearch has identified nine projects likely affecting the region.
-Notable ones include Oceanside Birtinya, Kawana Health Precinct Expansion, BHC Affordable Housing Birtinya, and The Point Buddina.
-The following details those expected to be most relevant.
+Notable ones are Oceanside Birtinya, Kawana Health Precinct Expansion, BHC Affordable Housing Birtinya, and The Point Buddina.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.